List of lakes of Minnesota

 This is a list of lakes of Minnesota.
-Although promoted as the "Land of 10,000 Lakes", Minnesota has 11,842 lakes of 10 acre or more.
+Known as the "Land of 10,000 Lakes", Minnesota has 11,842 lakes of 10 acre or more.
 The 1968 state survey found 15,291 lake basins, of which 3,257 were dry.
-If all basins over 2.5 acres were counted, Minnesota would have 21,871 lakes.
-The prevalence of lakes has generated many repeat names.
-For example, there are more than 200 Mud Lakes, 150 Long Lakes, and 120 Rice Lakes.
-All but four of Minnesota's 87 counties (Mower, Olmsted, Pipestone and Rock) contain at least one natural lake.
+If all basins over 2.5 acre were counted, Minnesota would have 21,871 lakes.
+All but four of Minnesota's 87 counties (Mower, Olmsted, Pipestone, and Rock) contain at least one natural lake.
+Due to the abundance of lakes, many names have been repeated; for example, there are more than 200 Mud Lakes, 150 Long Lakes, and 120 Rice Lakes.
 Minnesota's lakes provide 44,926 miles of shoreline, more than the combined lake (~32,000 mi) and coastal (3,427 mi) shorelines of California.

 Lakes whose coordinates are included below are visible in linked OSM map.
 Minnesota's lakes are cataloged by the state Department of Natural Resources with a unique DNR Division of Waters Lake Number, which is listed for a subset of lakes in the table below.
-Swimming, fishing, and/or boating are permitted in some of these lakes, but not all.
+The lakes are ordered by their unique names, (e.g. Lake Smith or Smith Lake would both be listed under "S").